Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

-In an environment that is changing increasingly quickly, students will be taught the ability to assume societal responsibility either as engineers or in management functions in companies.
-They will develop a profound awareness of the moral and ethical aspects of their actions and also for the ecological and social impacts of companies.
-In their subsequent professional careers, they will be better able to judge the consequences of their work for society, to deal with conflicts in these areas, and to contribute to the Corporate Responsibility philosophy of their organisations in a manner appropriate to their positions.
+In an environment that is changing increasingly quickly, students will be taught the ability to assume social responsibility either as engineers or in management functions in companies.
+They will develop a profound awareness of the ethical aspects of their actions and for the ecological and social impacts of companies.
+In their subsequent professional careers, they will thus be better able to judge the consequences of their work for society, to deal with conflicts in these areas, and to contribute to the corporate responsibility strategies of their organisations in a manner appropriate to their positions.

-- The students know the theoretical foundations of various ethical philosophies
+- The students know the theoretical foundations of various ethical theories

-- The students are familiar with various levels of ethics (individual ethics versus corporate ethics)
+- The students are familiar with various levels of ethics (individual ethics and corporate ethics)

-- The students can apply different ethical approaches in a specific situation
+- The students can apply a wide range of ethical approaches to a specific situation

-- The students are familiar with the concept of the broader societal Corporate Responsibility of organisations
+- The students are familiar with the concept of the broader corporate responsibility of organisations

-- The students are able to analyse and critically judge the Corporate Responsibility philosophy of a given company on the basis of publicly available information
+- The students are able to analyse and critically judge the corporate responsibility strategy of a given company on the basis of publicly available information

 Contents of Module

-- Ethics of the environment and the future; sustainability
+- ethics of the environment and the future; sustainable development

-- Corporate Responsibility in the ecological, social, economic and technological areas (sample topics), business case for CSR/sustainability
+- corporate responsibility in ecological, social, economic and technological areas, business case for CSR/sustainability

 Teaching and Learning Methods